manuhabitela/drawingboard.js/README.md

 ### Included controls

 * `DrawingBoard.Control.Color`: a color picker.
 When `compact` option is set to `true`, colors are visible in a dropdown by clicking on the current color.
 * `DrawingBoard.Control.Size`: a pencil size chooser.
-Choose your `type` in the options: `list` is a simple dropdown menu, whereas `range` uses a range input.
+Choose your `type` in the options: `dropdown` is a simple dropdown menu, whereas `range` uses a range input.
 Default to `auto`: if the browser supports the range input it will use it, otherwise it will use the dropdown menu.
 As seen in the example page, you can set the type to `range` and add a [range input polyfill](https://github.com/freqdec/fd-slider) if you want it on [every browser](http://caniuse.com/#feat=input-range).
 * `DrawingBoard.Control.Navigation`: undo, redo actions and reset the canvas to blank with 3 buttons.
 You can choose to show or hide each button individually with options.
 * `DrawingBoard.Control.Download`: show a button to download current drawing *(not loaded by default)*.